pycyber/rock-paper-scissor/README.md

 # rock-paper-scissor
-This is a game for playing the rock-paper-scissor in the blockchain network
+This is a game for playing the rock-paper-scissor developed in the Ethereum blockchain